Christianity & Sadism

 And rather, isn’t Jesus enjoying his pain?

-So what desires and passions does Jesus Christ have in himself while he was in pain?
+So what desires and passions did Jesus Christ have in himself while he was in pain?

 The truth is, there was never a supernatural resurrection of Jesus.
-The supernatural elements of religion is based upon whimsical or esoteric thinking, negating actual science and the reality of the world.
+The supernatural elements of religion are based upon whimsical or esoteric thinking, negating actual science and the reality of the world.
 His “resurrection” was metaphorical.

 Perhaps the word “sadism” is a modernist invention, taking place years after the death of Jesus.
-And the simple, crude definition of “inflicting pain on others'“ is not justified.
-I would describe sadism as “philosophy, written work, investigations, and imaginary first person fantasies around violence, suffering, sex, torture, abuse, crime and skepticism against all conventional laws.”
+And the simple, crude definition of “inflicting pain on others “ is not justified.
+I would describe sadism as “philosophy, written work, investigations, and imaginary first-person fantasies around violence, suffering, sex, torture, abuse, crime, and skepticism against all conventional laws.”
 It’s more experimental in transgressive light than it is ethical.

-…But are they really evil?
+…But are they evil?
 Jesus seems to be enjoying that the Jews are torturing him.
 Where is his anger?
 Where is his sense of defense?
 Why won’t he get up and fight?
 Because that would destroy his character!
 That would assume he’s human like everyone else!
 Jesus died the same way Socrates drank the hemlock.
 Socrates was ready to die without remorse.
 Jesus could forgive anyone, even if a man raped his wife! …Wouldn’t that make him, ...a cuck?

 If this is some “4D Chess” move that Jesus is trying to woo over and redeem God’s anger at men since the Garden of Eden, then this is truly baffling.
 Jesus screams at God, almost going in denial that humanity (or at least this Middle Eastern culture) is sadistic like this.
-And then the pubic is suppose to be forgiven after all this torture to feel bad and guilty that it was all just a trick to show that a supernatural God was behind this test this entire time?
+And then the public is supposed to be forgiven after all this torture to feel bad and guilty that it was all just a trick to show that a supernatural God was behind this test this entire time?

 As stated before, what if Jesus never came back to life, and the “resurrection” was a political campaign advocated by followers who were traumatized by his death, and advocated a revenge plan against those those who crucified him?